Anthony Perkins: European films

-Perkins continued his work in psychologically complex roles with his performance in Orson Welles's adaptation of The Trial (1962).
-Welles personally selected Perkins for the lead role and expressed interest in only proceeding with the film if Perkins agreed to participate.
+Perkins continued his work in psychologically complex roles with his performance in Orson Welles's The Trial (1962).
+Welles personally selected Perkins for the lead role of this adaptation of Franz Kafka's novel, and expressed interest in only proceeding with the film if Perkins agreed to participate.
 According to Perkins, Welles told him, "if I wasn't going to make it, he wasn't going to make it either".